 Need help deciding?
-These entries are designed to assist you.
-For further guidance, consult a naturopathic physician or nutritionally-oriented health care practitioner.
+Consult a naturopathic physician or nutritionally-oriented health care practitioner.

 Despite what you may want to think, it is impossible to take every supplement that could help improve your health.
 That’s why the basis of your nutrition plan for Healthy Aging is healthy food choices.
 Your dietary habits are of the utmost importance.
 Nonetheless, everyone can benefit from first identifying their own most urgent needs and then targeting their personalized nutrition plan for Healthy Aging accordingly.

 Although Mark Twain said, “The only way to keep your health is to eat what you don’t want, drink what you don’t like, and do what you’d druther not,” when you embrace a positive lifestyle — eating healthfully, exercising moderately and joyfully filled with a sense of purpose, passion and social engagement — you will find that Healthy Aging is a journey well worth pursuing.